Is Cisco UCM Cloud or Webex Calling Right For Your Move to Unified Communications as a Service (UCaaS)?

 • the ability to make a call into a meeting to involve multiple stakeholders.

-Webex Calling Dedicated Instance is an add-on service within Webex Calling that provides a fully redundant dedicated cloud instance based on the Cisco Unified Communications architecture.
-It focuses on serving customers who need to support older Cisco endpoints, local survivability solutions, or existing integrations as part of critical business workflows.
+This instance is based on the Cisco Unified Communications system.
+It focuses on helping customers who need to support older Cisco devices.
+It also offers local survivability solutions and existing integrations for important business workflows.

 Cisco UCM Cloud to Webex Calling: Head-to-Head

-This doesn’t mean Cisco UCM isn’t a good choice for customers needing only 1,000 users or that Webex Calling can’t scale to larger enterprise needs.
+This doesn’t mean Cisco UCM isn’t a good choice for customers with only 1,000 users or that Webex Calling can’t scale to larger enterprise needs.
 Both solutions are enterprise-grade, but if you need to support less than 1,000 users, consider Webex Calling as your first solution.

 Who Should Consider Moving to UCaaS?